zooniverse/panoptes/README.md

 0. Install Docker from the appropriate link above.

-0.  + **If you have an existing Panoptes Docker container**, or if your Gemfile or Ruby version has changed, run `docker-compose build`
+0.  + **If you have an existing Panoptes Docker container, or if your Gemfile or Ruby version has changed,** run `docker-compose build` to rebuild the containers.
     + Otherwise, create and run the application containers by running `docker-compose up`

 0. After step 5 finishes, open a new terminal and run `frake db:setup` to setup the database